wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-s3.rst

 bucket\\discard_regex
 ^^^^^^^^^^^^^^^^^^^^^

 A regex value to determine if an event should be discarded.
-It requires a `field` attribute used to specify the fieldname of the event where the regex should be applied.
+It requires a `field` attribute used to specify the field of the event where the regex should be applied.

 +--------------------+----------------------------------------+
 | **Default value**  | N/A                                    |